-With Interest-Based Advertising, NAI member companies help advertisers show relevant ads -- matching these ads with broad interest categories or groups like "male clothing shoppers 25-34" or "car buyers in Illinois."
+With Tailored Advertising, NAI member companies help advertisers show relevant ads -- matching these ads with broad interest categories or groups like "male clothing shoppers 25-34" or "car buyers in Illinois."

-NAI members distinguish between visitors to a site, assigning them to broad interest category groups using information such as the types of websites or pages visited.
-For NAI members, Interest-Based Advertising is not about you as an identifiable individual.
-Instead, NAI member companies make educated guesses about the preferences and interests of randomly identified website visitors like you.
+NAI members distinguish between visitors to a site and users of an app, assigning them to broad interest category groups using information such as the types of websites visited or the demographics of people who use a certain app.
+For NAI members, Tailored Advertising is not about you as an identified individual.
+Instead, NAI member companies make educated guesses about the preferences and interests of consumers like you.

 How do I get placed in interest categories and groups?

-The basic way you are placed into an interest category or group is based on your visits to websites.
+The basic way you are placed into an interest category or group on a browser is based on your visits to websites.
 Let’s say an NAI member company partnered with a clothing retail website that you visit.
-That NAI member would assign an ID to your browser usually done by storing a random, unique ID number in a text file or cookie on your computer.
+That NAI member would assign an ID to your browser usually by storing a unique ID number in a text file or cookie on your browser.
 This is then matched to a “clothing shopper” category by pairing that ID number with interest categories/groups in an online database.